Living Trusts

 Revocable Living Trusts

 Trusts are flexible and allow you to transfer some or the majority of your assets to your heirs.
 There is little paperwork involved and you don’t’ have to maintain separate tax records or apply for a separate taxpayer ID number.
 They call this a living or revocable trust because you initiate it during your lifetime, have full control over the assets as long as you live, and can amend it as needed throughout your life.
-They can also continue for years after you die if the basic trust establishes an "Ongoing Trust" to control property that is needed to support someone with special needs or to provide for your spouse and children from previous marriages.
+They can also continue for years after you die if the basic trust establishes an "Ongoing Trust" to control property that is needed to support someone with special needs or to provide for your spouse, children from previous marriage, or for grandchildren.

 The book titled Plan Your Estate states, "To create a trust, you must sign a document that specifies: